Skip to main content

 • Aim for a risk-to-reward ratio of at least 1:2 (e.g., 40 pip SL with 80 pip TP)

-• Don't move your Stop Loss further away from your entry to avoid being stopped out — this increases your risk
+• Do not move your stop loss further away from your entry to avoid being stopped out — this increases your risk

 Did this answer your question?